-According to the Permit, all outfalls and interconnections (except for Problem and Excluded Outfalls) need to be inspected for the presence of dry weather flow within three (3) years of the permit effective date..
+According to the Permit, all outfalls and interconnections (except for Problem and Excluded Outfalls) were required to be inspected for the presence of dry weather flow within three (3) years of the permit effective date.
+Dry weather screening and sampling occurred between 2019 and 2021 and was used to update the priority ranking of all outfalls in the MS4 (Section 4.3).
 The presence of dry weather flow can be a strong indicator of an illicit connection, and this screening is a logical starting point for identifying potential areas of concern.
 As described in Section 8, after initial outfall screenings are complete, they must be re-screened every five years thereafter.
 This section outlines the dry weather screening and sampling protocols for outfalls.